Tampa DUI Attorneys

 Top 10 DUI Arrest Locations for a DUI in Tampa

-The DUI enforcement units with Tampa Police Department have developed certain favorite areas to look for individuals who might be under the influence of drugs or alcohol.
+The DUI enforcement units with the Tampa Police Department have developed certain favorite areas to look for individuals who might be under the influence of drugs or alcohol.
 In fact, the TPD's website list the top 10 locations for an arrest in Tampa.

 Many DUI enforcement officers routinely patrol the same areas or wait for individual who are leaving area bars or other local attractions where alcohol is served.
 In fact, an overwhelming majority of arrests made by TPD occur after routine traffic stops in these areas within the Tampa city limits: